shashotoNur/fictional-character/README.md

 # Portfolio Site

-Single page website that uses the [WinBox](https://github.com/nextapps-de/winbox) library
+Single page website that uses the [WinBox](https://github.com/nextapps-de/winbox) library.

+## Details

+Base directory contains an html file which is the root of the project.\
+There are also three other directories for javascript, stylesheet and images.\
+The directory 'img' contains the icon for the website.

 ## Manual